 - Each student should pay their full fee before the start of the course.

-- Registration fee once deposited will not be refunded under any circumstances.
+- Registration fee once deposited will not be refunded.

 - School reserves the right to discontinue the student from the course in non-compliance to rules, indiscipline, misconduct and moral turpitude.